-We shall be continuing with our numbers this term and begin familiarising ourselves with vocabulary linked to groups of numbers when counting in 2, 5, 10s.
+This term we shall be focusing on our numbers and begin familiarising ourselves with vocabulary linked to numerals and number quantities.
 Children will able to use real life objects as part of their role play to enhance their vocabulary and problem solving skills.
 This will then lead to explanation of their reasoning and development of individual thought processes.
 Songs and specific tasks will help to explain their learning, as well as visual, playful, activities in all areas of provision.

 Our children are always using our outdoor and indoor facilities which allows them to explore their gross and fine motor skills.
-We also have two slots in the hall on a Monday/Friday morning.
+We also have two slots in the hall on a Thursday afternoon.

 Continuing reading – It is vital that children in Early Years read at home regularly.
 Reading books should be taken home from school and changed on a regular basis.
 We would like our children to change their books twice a week, on a Monday and Friday.
 It is an expectation for families to take part in their children progress through sharing books which they enjoy.